cetic/fadi/doc/REVERSEPROXY.md

 .............
   traefikIngress:
     enabled: true
-    host: grafana.yourdomain.com
+    host: grafana.fadi.cetic.be
 ```

-You should now be able to access Grafana through the domain name you have chosen: `http(s)://grafana.yourdomain.com`
+You should now be able to access Grafana through the domain name you have chosen: `http(s)://grafana.fadi.cetic.be`

-There are three services (Grafana, Nifi JupyterHub) and the Traefik dashboard which have already been built with an `IngressRoute`.
+There are three services (Grafana, Nifi and JupyterHub) and the Traefik dashboard which have already been built with an `IngressRoute`.
 You just have to activate them.
-If you want to build `IngressRoutes` for other services, you must add them in the `ingressroutes.yaml` file.
+If you want to build `IngressRoutes` for other services, you must add them in the [ingressroutes.yaml](https://github.com/cetic/helm-fadi/blob/master/templates/ingressroutes.yaml) file.
 E.g. for Grafana:

 ```
 {{- if .Values.grafana.traefikIngress.enabled -}}